blackjetrock/newopl/README.md

 66
 </code>

-** Not all qcodes are implemented, only a minimum set at the moment.
+** Not all qcodes are implemented, check qcode.c for the full list

 newopl_tran